samuelpath/blog-archive-drafts/2018-02-09 Cory House on Clean Code.md

 When you look at some of the most successful open source projects on Github, you'll be hard pressed to find functions longer than 20 lines.
 Here's an [example](https://github.com/Microsoft/vscode/blob/master/src/main.js) from the source code of [Visual Studio Code](https://code.visualstudio.com/), the editor I'm using to write this article.
 Even if you are not familiar with this codebase, you can quickly make sense of the logic since the functions are clearly named and short.

+> **@Cory**: Thank you so much for having granted my request.
+It's an honour for me to publish your answer.
+Thank you also for sharing the wisdom you've gained through the years with thousands of "hungry" developers like me.
+I hope my commentaries mainly represented what you had in mind.
+If not, please do not hesitate to correct or clarify.